Ticket Sales for the event are now available online.

-Entries are open for the 2024 New Zealand Pipe Band Championships in New Zealand’s largest city, Tāmaki Makaurau Auckland.
+Entries for the 2024 New Zealand Pipe Band Championships in New Zealand’s largest city, Tāmaki Makaurau Auckland, have now closed, with over 50 band entered.

 “The 2024 ‘Nationals’ provides bands from across New Zealand, Australia, and from around the world the perfect opportunity to enjoy first-rate pipe band music in our biggest city,” Royal New Zealand Pipe Bands Association President Iain Blakeley says.